Best DIY Headlight Restoration Kit for Crystal Clear Lights

 - Put the foam velcro buffing pad from the kit in the drill, then place the 500-grit sanding disc on the pad.

-- Using a slow to medium speed on the drill, apply medium pressure and keep the pad flat on the headlight.
+- Using a slow to medium speed on your drill, apply medium pressure and keep the pad flat on the headlight.
 Begin sanding, moving back and forth over the surface until you see the yellow UV damage and oxidation start to come off the surface.
 Reapply water as needed so that you are always sanding on a wet surface.

 - Make three or four complete passes with your drill and sanding pad, adding water as needed.

 - Apply the 800-grit sanding disc from the kit and repeat the steps used with the 500-grit disc.
+Spray and wipe off the light again.

 - Use the 2500 grit wet sanding paper – spray water on the headlight and directly on the sandpaper, then start sanding the light by hand.
 Use circular motion.